 Permethrin is actually an insecticide, meaning it doesn’t just repel bugs, it kills them.
 It’s a chemical made in laboratories that mimics a natural insecticide produced by chrysanthemum flowers called pyrethrum.
 Permethrin does not have an odor, so it doesn’t alert game animals to your presence.
 You can find large bottles at farm and ranch supply stores that are designed to apply to livestock or around houses and barns.
 This can be mixed per the directions and sprayed on your clothing, or at least one manufacturer creates spray bottles and aerosols designed specifically for human clothing.
 Permethrin binds to fabrics and can even last through several washings of your clothes.
 Some clothing manufacturers are even making clothes with permethrin built in, and it will last for the life of the clothing!

 Permethrin isn’t absorbed by human skin, so it is safe to spray directly on you according to the World Health Organization.
 In fact, it’s the main ingredient in some medicines designed to kill lice on humans.
 If you’re uncomfortable applying it to your skin, and you are wearing shorts or a short-sleeved shirt while hunting, you might need to apply a repellant, also.
 And, though they will die later, mosquitoes can bite you first even with permethrin.
-If you hunt in an area known for ticks that carry Lyme disease, though, permethrin should be on your hunting clothes.
+If you hunt in an area known for ticks that carry Lyme disease, though, you should apply permethrin to your clothing.

 Just about all testing and authorities have reached one consensus on insect repellants: DEET is the best.
 DEET was developed by the U.S. military and used by soldiers during missions in tropical areas.
 It’s not an insecticide, like permethrin, but it is a very effective repellant of all insects.
 It’s not odorless, though, and it’s always mixed as a percentage of an aerosol or spray insect repellant.
 At very high concentrations, DEET was found to cause skin irritation for some people and extremely rarely it caused some more severe reactions.
 So, you’ll see some “outdoor” repellants with 20 to 40 percent DEET, and those are the ones you want to use when hunting.
 You’ll just have to be mindful of wind directions, because it can and will spook game animals with sensitive noses.